python/cpython/Doc/reference/datamodel.rst

   *__weakref__* unless they also define *__slots__* (which should only contain names of any *additional* slots).

-* If a class defines a slot also defined in a base class, the instance variable defined by the base class slot is inaccessible (except by retrieving its descriptor directly from the base class).
+* If a class defines a slot also defined in a base class, the instance attribute defined by the base class slot is inaccessible (except by retrieving its descriptor directly from the base class).
 This renders the meaning of the program undefined.
 In the future, a check may be added to prevent this.